Marikana massacre: Background

-NUM–Amcu rivalry
+NUM–AMCU rivalry

 The Marikana strike occurred against a backdrop of antagonism between the National Union of Mineworkers (NUM) and its emerging rival, the Association of Mineworkers and Construction Union (AMCU).
 The NUM was the largest affiliate of the Congress of South African Trade Unions (Cosatu), which in turn was allied with South Africa's ruling party, the African National Congress (ANC), and has contributed many of the ANC's senior leaders.
 According to the Guardian, the NUM's popularity had begun to decline under general secretary Frans Baleni, partly because of the NUM's perceived closeness to government and to management, which in some cases led members to believe that the union accepted unfair wage settlements that tied workers into years of insufficient wage increases.
-Amcu, on the other hand, was founded by Joseph Mathunjwa after he fell out with the NUM in 1998.
-In the months and years ahead of the Marikana strike, Amcu had begun to compete with the NUM for members and bargaining rights, especially in South Africa's platinum mines – the NUM's platinum sector had, during Baleni's tenure, become increasingly alienated from the NUM mainstream.
-In January and February 2012, a six-week strike at the Impala Platinum mine in Rustenberg, North West Province turned acrimonious when the NUM accused Amcu of fuelling the strike to gain members; four people died in the ensuing violence.
+AMCU, on the other hand, was founded by Joseph Mathunjwa after he fell out with the NUM in 1998.
+In the months and years ahead of the Marikana strike, AMCU had begun to compete with the NUM for members and bargaining rights, especially in South Africa's platinum mines – the NUM's platinum sector had, during Baleni's tenure, become increasingly alienated from the NUM mainstream.
+In January and February 2012, a six-week strike at the Impala Platinum mine in Rustenberg, North West Province turned acrimonious when the NUM accused AMCU of fuelling the strike to gain members; four people died in the ensuing violence.

-The strike which occasioned the massacre was held at the Marikana mine, a platinum mine at Marikana, Rustenberg, not far from the Impala mine where the earlier violence occurred.
+The strike that occasioned the massacre was held at the Marikana mine, a platinum mine in Marikana, Rustenberg, not far from the Impala mine where the earlier violence occurred.
 The mine was operated by Lonmin, the world's third-largest platinum producer.
-NUM's dominance in Lonmin mines had faltered in the preceding years: its membership had declined from 66 per cent of Lonmin workers to 49 per cent, and it had therefore lost its exclusive organising rights in the mines.
-Simultaneously, Amcu's support had shot up to roughly 20 per cent of Lonmin workers.
+NUM's dominance in Lonmin mines had faltered in the preceding years: its membership had declined from 66 percent of Lonmin workers to 49 percent, and it had therefore lost its exclusive organizing rights in the mines.
+Simultaneously, AMCU's support had shot up to roughly 20 per cent of Lonmin workers.